N1C0-95/N1C0-95/README.md

 # 💫 About Me:
-<br>I work as a Software Developer and I am involved in designing and developing solutions for the Microsoft 365 and Power Platform ecosystem, building applications for  Mobile and Web.<br><br>🔭 I’m currently working on a huge Power Platform Project<br><br>🌱 I’m currently learning  React Framework and Minimal API in .NET<br><br>🌐 You can visit my blog to read some articles about Power Platform
+<br>🔭 I work as a Software Developer and I am involved in designing and developing solutions for Microsoft 365 and Power Platform ecosystem, building applications for  Mobile and Web.<br><br>🌱 I’m currently learning  React Framework and Minimal API in .NET<br><br>🌐 You can [visit my blog](https://nicoloferranti.net/) to read articles about Power Platform

 # 💻 Tech Stack: